bryson-g/tasker/README.md

 <h1 align="center">Todo Next Firebase App</h1><br>
 <p align="center">
-This Firebase app was created for my personal submission in CS-150 @ UNLV.
+This Firebase app was created for my personal submission in CS-150.
 This has been made public on 3/10/2024 with my professors permission.
 </p>
 <br>